 You may do so by phone, Blue Light phone, in person, or in writing.
-Please tell the Cornell Police on the Ithaca campus or Cornell Tech Safety & Security on the New York City campus if you are safe and about any injuries you may have.
+Please tell the Cornell Police on the Ithaca campus or Cornell Tech Safety & Security on the New York City campus if you are unsafe and if you have any injuries.
 You will need to explain where and when the incident took place and whether the assailant is known to you.
 You may request transportation to medical and/or psychological care.
 The Cornell Police on the Ithaca campus or Cornell Tech Safety & Security on the New York City campus offer assistance in notifying local law enforcement, if you so choose, and provide information on pursuing a criminal complaint or other legal action, such as an order of protection.
 In New York, Family Courts, criminal courts, and Supreme Courts can all issue orders of protection.
-The University will comply with and Cornell Police and Cornell Tech Safety & Security will enforce an order of protection, or similar lawful order issued by a criminal, civil, or tribal court.
+The University will comply with, and Cornell Police and Cornell Tech Safety & Security will enforce an order of protection, or similar lawful order issued by a criminal, civil, or tribal court.

 Reporting to Cornell.
 You have the option of reporting the incident to the University by contacting the University Title IX Coordinator.
-The Title IX Coordinator has primary responsibility for receiving reports and processing complaints concerning prohibited conduct under Policy 6.4 (including sexual and gender-based harassment, sexual assault, dating and domestic violence, and stalking) by members of the Cornell community and non-Cornell community members, and can be contacted at 607.255.2242 or titleix@cornell.edu.
-You may also email a report to titleix@cornell.edu or submit an online report at biasconcerns.cornell.edu.
+The Title IX Coordinator has primary responsibility for receiving reports and processing complaints concerning prohibited conduct under Policy 6.4 (including sexual and gender-based harassment, sexual assault, dating and domestic violence, and stalking) by members of the Cornell community and non-Cornell community members.
+The Title IX Coordinator can be contacted at 607.255.2242 or titleix@cornell.edu.
+You may also email a report to titleix@cornell.edu or submit an online report at https://cornell.guardianconduct.com/incident-reporting.
 The Title IX Coordinator can assist you in notifying law enforcement if you choose to do so.